chris-townsend/project-one/README.md

 By forking the GitHub Repository you can make a copy of the original repository You can view and/or make changes without affecting the original repository by using the following steps..

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/) you would like to fork.

 ![GitHub Repository](./assets/images/my-repository.webp)